 Each side of the five-sided pillar at the entrance of the Medal of Honor Courtyard has a plaque commemorating the following:

 - World War I

 - Vietnam War (all Orange County residents who lost their lives in the war)

 - Iraq War

 AMVETS (American Veterans) commissioned the plaques in 1988.
-They were installed at the Civic Center in Santa Ana until they were removed in 2016 and brought to Heroes Hall at the OC Fair & Event Center.
+They were installed at the Civic Center in Santa Ana until they were removed in 2016 and brought to Heroes Hall veterans museum and education center.
 Names are added as new information becomes available.

 The Things They Carried (February 15 – October 1, 2017)